-Frequently Asked Questions About da Vinci®
+Frequently Asked Questions about Robotic-Assisted Surgery

 Originally all surgery was performed as "open" surgery.
 Open traditional surgery involves an incision, often quite large, at the site where tissue or organs need repair, treatment or removal.
 The large incision requires time to heal because superficial tissue, muscle and fascia have been cut through.